MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

 "Sound killed the use of the noisy Cooper-Hewitts (as did color).
 But many 1930's movies still created soft lighting using tungsten lamps through spun glass or silks.
 By like all styles, people became tired of it and the sharper, crisper look using harder lights become the norm by the 1940's" [@mullenHistoryHardSoft2012]

+Seen in Der letzte Mann (1925) soft lighting has been around long before

 \begin{figure}[H]
     \centering